toysavi/docker-app/README.md

 ### 1. Build the Docker Image

 Navigate to the project directory in your terminal and run the following command to build the Docker image.
-The image will be tagged as `my-docker-info-web-app`.
+The image will be tagged as `docker-app`.

 ````
-docker build -t docker-info-app .
+docker build -t docker-app .
 ````

 ### 2. Run the Container